serifpersia/pianolux-esp32/README.md

 ## Installation

-Use Auto install page to automatically install PianoLED firmware on your board.with one click.
+Use Auto install page to automatically install PianoLED firmware on your board with one click.
 - ESP32, S2 4MB flash size supported
 - ESP32 S3 16MB flash size supported
 - Only Google Chrome and Edge are supported.